Preparing for the classroom

 This is a crucial time for developing age-appropriate speech and language skills.
 We assess how clearly your child can hear speech through their hearing aids, so that family and hearing support teams can help to enhance the child’s acoustic input before he or she starts school.

 We provide a full report of our results, which can be shared with NHS audiology services, doctors and other members of your hearing support team.
-An independent appointment at Chear should not replace an NHS appointment.
-It is designed to give you supplementary information about your child’s hearing and vocalisations.

 Many families find it helpful to chart their child’s progress.
 Here is a checklist of speech milestones between 24 months and 2 years from Texas Early Hearing Detection and Intervention.
 You may also want to take a look at our leaflet Your Child and Hearing Aids, by Karen L Anderson and Jane Madell.